apache/airflow/docs/stable-rest-api/migration.rst

 .. http:get:: /api/v1/pools/{pool_name}

-Create a pool
+Create a Pool
 ^^^^^^^^^^^^^
-The endpoint for creating a pool have changed from
+The endpoint for creating a pool has changed from

 .. http:post:: /api/experimental/pools